FAQs

 - Is your pet still eating enough to maintain their strength and energy?

-- Can your pet still walk with a reasonable degree of comfort and eliminate inappropriate areas?
+- Can your pet still walk with a reasonable degree of comfort, and are they able to eliminate in appropriate areas?

 - If incontinence or inappropriate elimination is an issue, are you able to maintain the hygiene of your pet and home while still preserving your pet’s dignity?